0026Building a Faux Neon Sign Using LED Strips (Part 2)

 Variant 1 was quickly ruled out because of too much work: I would have had to completely rework the existing letters and LED strips.

 Variant 2 however looked interesting: Maybe I could cut the outlines from polystyrene on the CNC mill?
-And if I included a 5mm wide cut-out in the center, the LED strips would be perfectly aligned.
+And if I included a 5mm wide cut-out in the centre, the LED strips would be perfectly aligned.

 So far so good!
 And there even was an additional benefit I hadn’t thought of yet: When the outline layer was glued to the base plate it would help keeping the strips in position.
 Apart from making the whole setup more sturdy this should also finally solve the problem with the question mark’s dot!